Nikita Kucherov Game Preview: Lightning vs. Penguins

 Kucherov Stats vs. the Penguins

-- The Penguins have given up 55 goals in total (2.6 per game), which ranks fourth in the NHL for fewest goals allowed.
+- The Penguins have given up 62 goals in total (2.6 per game), which ranks fifth in the NHL for fewest goals allowed.

 |2023-2024 Season